Moskovsky Korrespondent: Controversy and closure

 But Grigory Nekhoroshev defended his strategy and the article by saying that reporters had spent weeks checking the facts and that the public had a right to know everything—whether true or false—about their president.
 He added "I am 100 percent convinced that people should know this information about leaders.
 They should be aware even of rumors so that a public discussion can take place."

 The owner Lebedev asked the newspaper editors to provide the source for the claim or apologize.
 Nekhoroshev's resignation was noted as the "perils of invoking Kremlin displeasure".
 The paper later admitted that there was no factual basis for its claim, however Nekhoroshev reported that he has "full faith in correspondents."
 The suspension of the newspaper was also believed to be influenced by Kremlin and Putin.
 Lebedev also labelled the story as a "personal vendetta" to discredit him.

-On 18 June 2008, a number of media reported that the publication of the "Moscow correspondent" to resume in September 2008.
+On 18 June 2008, a number of media reported that the publication of Moskovsky Korrespondent was to resume in September 2008.
 Later, the newspaper was relaunched on 1 September 2008 and Akram Murtazaev, a former journalist of Novaya Gazeta, another newspaper by Lebedev, was appointed as a new editor-in-chief.
 However, the circulation was found to be less compared to its initial launch in 2008.
-In spite of the relaunch, the newspaper did not survive for longer period and was shut down on 29 October 2008 with its merging with New Media and its investor reported that "it was a failed experiment with the resumption of the newspaper from both a financial and an artistic point of view".
+In spite of the relaunch, the newspaper did not survive for longer period and was shut down on 29 October 2008 and merged with New Media; its investor reported that "it was a failed experiment with the resumption of the newspaper from both a financial and an artistic point of view".